A unified approach to global solvability for FBSDEs with diagonal generators: FBSDEs with diagonal generators

-note that on $[0,\tau]$, we have
+Note that on $[t,\tau)$, we have

-then we get:
+then we get

-Under assumption (A1), it follows directly from \cite{ma1999book} that $\tilde{Y}$ is bounded.
-Similarly, $\tilde{Y}$ is also bounded since $Z$ is bounded (see \cite{kupper2019}) under assumption (A3).
-Under assumption (A2), $\tilde{Y}$ is also bounded(see \cite[Theorem 3.1]{luo2017solvability}).
-Moreover, the Lipschitz continuity of $b$ implies that $b_{1},b_{2}$ are also uniformly bounded.
-Therefore, $\nabla X^{-1}$ is bounded on $\left[0, \tau\right]$ by a constant that does not depend on $\tau$.
-This implies that $\nabla X $ can never reach 0 and therefore, we can choose $\tau=T$.\\ Moreover, $\nabla Y_{t}$ satisfies the following BSDE:
+Moreover, the uniform boundedness of $\tilde{Y}$ implied from \eqref{tilde Y bound} and the Lipschitz continuity of $b$ imply $\nabla X^{-1}$ is bounded on $\left[t, \tau\right)$ by a constant that does not depend on $\tau$.
+This implies that $\nabla X $ can never reach 0 and therefore, we can choose $\tau=T$.\\ Since $\nabla X_{s}$ stays positive on $[t,T]$, we get from \eqref{ut} that